-The address of the registered office is 1 Syrdarya Street, Bekabad, Tashkent region, Republic of Uzbekistan (www.uzbeksteel.uz).
+The address of the registered office is 1 Syrdarya Street, Bekabad, Tashkent Region, Uzbekistan (www.uzbeksteel.uz).

 The Group has extensive corporate social responsibilities focusing on improving social welfare, both in Bekabad and its neighbouring regions.

 The Group's ordinary shares are allocated as follows: